Why It Works

-For pistachio lemon shortbread: Preheat oven to 350°F. In an electric mixer with the paddle attachment, cream butter, sugar, salt, and lemon zest on high until pale, fluffy, and almost smooth.
+For the Pistachio Lemon Shortbread: Preheat oven to 350°F (180°C).
+In a stand mixer fitted with the paddle attachment, cream butter, sugar, salt, and lemon zest on high until pale, fluffy, and almost smooth.
 Scrape down sides of bowl with a rubber spatula as needed.

 In a food processor, crush pistachios to a fine meal.
 Small chunks are fine.
 Decrease mixer speed to medium and add pistachios.
 Turn mixer down to low and add flour in half-cup installments, scraping down bowl as needed.
 When all flour is incorporated, increase speed to high and mix just until dough comes together in large clumps.

-For coriander butterscotch: In a heavy 3 quart saucepan, melt butter over medium heat.
+For the Coriander Butterscotch: In a heavy 3-quart saucepan, melt butter over medium heat.
 Increase heat to high, add sugar, and stir to toast sugar for about 30 seconds.
 Add cream, whiskey, coriander, and salt, stirring to dissolve sugar.
-Bring sauce to a boil, stirring constantly for five to seven minutes, or until a spoon leaves a dry trail across the pan.
+Bring sauce to a boil, stirring constantly for 5 to 7 minutes, or until a spoon leaves a dry trail across the pan.
 Set aside to cool slightly.
 If butterscotch hardens in saucepan, reheat on low, stirring in an extra tablespoon of cream.

-For chocolate topping: In a small saucepan, melt chocolate and butter together over low heat, stirring frequently to keep chocolate from burning.
+For the Chocolate Topping: In a small saucepan, melt chocolate and butter together over low heat, stirring frequently to keep chocolate from burning.
 When chocolate is mostly melted, remove from heat and stir until no lumps remain.

-To assemble: Trim browned edges off warm shortbread and cut into even squares, placing each in center of a plate.
+To Serve as a Plated Dessert: Trim browned edges off warm shortbread and cut into even squares, placing each in center of a plate.
 Spoon warm butterscotch on top, then drizzle on chocolate topping.
-To drizzle, gather melted chocolate on a spoon and rapidly flick spoon back and forth about eight inches over plate.
+To drizzle, gather melted chocolate on a spoon and rapidly flick spoon back and forth about 8 inches over plate.
 Garnish with additional ground coriander, if desired.
 Serve warm.